John Colet

-John Colet (January 1467 – 16 September 1519) was an English Catholic priest and educational pioneer.
+John Colet (/ˈkɒlɪt/; January 1467 – 16 September 1519) was an English Catholic priest, and educational pioneer.

 Colet was an English scholar, Renaissance humanist, theologian, member of the Worshipful Company of Mercers, and Dean of St Paul's Cathedral, London.
 Colet wanted people to see the scripture as their guide through life.
 Furthermore, he wanted to restore theology and rejuvenate Christianity.
 Colet is an important early leader of Christian humanism as he linked humanism and reform.
 John Colet was a friend of Erasmus, a key figure in Christian humanism.

-Childhood and education
+Early life and education

-The eldest son of Sir Henry Colet (Lord Mayor of London 1486 and 1495), he was born in London in January 1467, and was educated at St Anthony's school and at Magdalen College, Oxford, where he took his M.A. in 1490.
+John Colet was born in London in January 1467, the eldest son of Sir Henry Colet (Lord Mayor of London 1486 and 1495).
+He was educated at St Anthony's school and at Magdalen College, Oxford, where he took his M.A. in 1490.
 He was already nonresident rector of Dennington, Suffolk, and vicar of St Dunstan's, Stepney, and now became rector of Thurning, Hunts.
 In 1493 he went to Paris and then to Italy, studying canon and civil law, patristics and Greek.

 Time abroad

-During his time abroad he became acquainted with Budaeus (Guillaume Budé) and Erasmus, and with the teaching of Savonarola.
-On his return to England in 1496 he took orders and settled at Oxford, where he lectured on the epistles of Saint Paul, replacing the old scholastic method of interpretation with one more in harmony with the new learning.
+During his time abroad, he became acquainted with Budaeus (Guillaume Budé) and Erasmus, and with the teaching of Savonarola.
+On his return to England in 1496 he took orders and settled in Oxford, where he lectured on the epistles of Saint Paul, replacing the old scholastic method of interpretation with one more in harmony with the new learning.
 Due to their influences, when he arrived back in England, he returned more than just a humanist; he returned a Christian reformer.
 His methods did much to influence Erasmus, who visited Oxford in 1498, and who later received an annuity from Colet.